SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 `youtube: https://www.youtube.com/embed/3nkO8BxG8Sc`

-In the video "Adam Cogan from SSW" describe how they connect Dynamics 365 and Teams with an extra field.
+In the video, Adam Cogan describes how they connect Dynamics 365 and Teams with an extra field.
 They change the Account table to add a custom column 'Teams-URL'.

 ![Figure: CRM | Company/Account Form – added Teams URL field](dynamics-and-teams.png)